monika-a/EmployeeManagementApp/README.md

 "\myExpressApp>npm start"

-The server listens to port 3000
+The server listens on port 3000

 # 3. AngularJS